eika123/fys-2021-uit-handin-ma1/README.md

 ## Running the model

-The dataset is provided as a zip-file.
+The dataset is provided as a zip-file in the kaggle link.
+Download it if you don't have it.
 The program will open it and and extract files if necessary, i.e if they are not extracted before.
 Run
 ```
 python spotify_classifier.py